Chicago-Style Hot Giardiniera Recipe

 - 2. Drain vegetables; rinse with cold water and drain again.
 In a large nonreactive bowl, whisk vinegar, garlic, oregano and pepper flakes.
 Gradually whisk in oil until blended.
 Add olives and drained vegetables; toss to coat.
 Refrigerate, covered, overnight to allow flavors to blend.

-- 3. Transfer mixture to covered jars.
-Refrigerate up to 3 weeks.
+- 3. Transfer mixture to jars.
+Cover and refrigerate up to 3 weeks.
 Yield: 8 cups.

 © 2015 RDA Enthusiast Brands, LLC